Brown Sugar & Garlic Pork Tenderloin

 I don’t know about your house, but weeknight dinners can be a struggle in ours!
 Between wrangling our boys, managing our multiple businesses and trying to keep our house from being a total disaster, some nights it’s really tough to ALSO make a healthy meal.
 That’s why when I find an easy and fast recipe I love, it tends to go into rotation!

 This Brown Sugar & Garlic Pork Tenderloin is not only simple and easy, but it’s ready in less than an hour (including prep time).
-With two little guys on the move, I’m really limited with how long I can actually spend on dinner unless I want to look up to a huge mess of crackers smushed into the carpet and the baby chewing on matchbox cars.
+With three little guys on the move, I’m really limited with how long I can actually spend on dinner unless I want to look up to a huge mess of crackers smushed into the carpet and the baby chewing on matchbox cars.

-Confession: I actually had no clue how to make pork tenderloin the first few times I tried!
-I bought it simply because it was on sale, and cutting our food budget was the biggest goal.
 If you’ve heard me write about “clearance meat” before, this is the kind of thing I’m talking about.
 Our local grocery store essentially clearances out meat once a week that is approaching it’s sell-by date, and they drastically cut prices.

-With those kinds of savings, I knew I had to learn how to create different kinds of meals and not stick to the same meats over the over.
-Enter this Brown Sugar & Garlic Pork Tenderloin recipe.
 I experimented with a lot of options and quickly realized that pork can be tricky and dry out quickly with the wrong recipe.
-That’s one of the things I love about this one: it’s simple and easy to follow, turns out great every time and is ready quickly!
+That’s one of the things I love about this pork recipe: it’s simple and easy to follow, turns out great every time and is ready quickly!

 I also like how the pork cooks in the dish with the veggies, making clean up a lot easier too.
 You can experiment with what vegetables you want to use, but I like using potatoes, carrots, onions and zucchini or yellow squash.